 What rights do you have if your personal data are processed?

-You have the right to request that ACM provide access to your stored personal data and/or to improve, supplement, delete or censor, and/or restrict this data.
+You have the right to request that ACM provide access to your stored personal details and/or to improve, supplement, delete or censor, and/or restrict this data.
 You also have the right to object against the processing of your personal details.
-More information regarding your rights can be found on the Dutch Data Protection Authority's website.
+For any questions, please contact us by sending an email to email@example.com or by regular mail to our postal address.

-You can file a complaint with the Dutch Data Protection Authority about the way ACM processes your personal data.
+More information about your rights, please contact the Dutch Data Protection Authority (AP).
+You can file a complaint with the Dutch Data Protection Authority about the way ACM processes your personal details.